suryamondal/useful_git_commands/README.md

 ```

 ### Local Repository:
 A git `repository` is synonymous to a `folder` or `directory`, but actually not.
-A git repository resides inside a folder, and that is the end of the similarity.
-We do not want to create multiple copy of the same objects when moving to a new versions.
+A git repository
+resides inside a physical directory, and that is the end of the similarity.

 So, we create a folder/directory named `useful_git_commands`.
 Then we go inside it.
 We then execute the following command.
 ```